 How to Store Vermouth?

-On keeping it at room temperatures a sealed bottle of vermouth can be kept for about a year.
+On keeping it at room temperature a sealed bottle of vermouth can be kept for about a year.
 If opened Vermouth stays up to 6 months as it doesn’t age as wines.
 So try to consume it as early as possible to retain optimal flavors.

 Also, Check:

-How Long does Vermouth Last?
+How Long Does Vermouth Last? – Vermouth Shelf Life

 An opened Vermouth stays up to 1-2 months.
 Dry and Sweet Vermouths still have a difference i.e. for dry Vermouth it is 1 month and for sweet vermouth, it is 2 months.
 There is a difference between opened and non-opened vermouth in terms of shelf life.